Elimination Chamber (2011): Main event

-The main event was an Elimination Chamber match for a WWE Championship match at Wrestlemania XXVII between CM Punk, Randy Orton, King Sheamus, John Morrison, John Cena and R-Truth.
-Sheamus and Morrison started the match while the other four men were locked inside pods.
+The main event was an Elimination Chamber match for a WWE Championship match at WrestleMania XXVII between CM Punk, Randy Orton, King Sheamus, John Morrison, John Cena, and R-Truth.
+King Sheamus and Morrison started the match while the other four men were locked inside pods.
 Orton entered at #3 and Punk entered at #4 but Punk's pod would not open, allowing Orton to attack Punk.
 Punk was eliminated by Orton after an RKO but the Anonymous Raw General Manager announced that Punk would re-enter the match.
 Cena entered at #4 and R-Truth entered at #5.
-R-Truth was eliminated by Sheamus after a Brogue Kick.
+R-Truth was eliminated by King Sheamus after a Brogue Kick.
 Punk entered at #6 and eliminated Orton after a GTS.
-Sheamus was eliminated by Morrison after a Crossbody from the top of the chamber.
+King Sheamus was eliminated by Morrison after a Crossbody from the top of the chamber.
 Morrison was eliminated by Punk after a GTS.
-Cena eliminated Punk after an Attitude Adjustment onto the chamber floor to win a WWE Championship match at Wrestlemania XXVII.
+Cena eliminated Punk after an Attitude Adjustment onto the chamber floor to win a WWE Championship match at WrestleMania XXVII.

 Aftermath

 After becoming #1 Contender to the WWE Championship, John Cena faced The Miz for the title at WrestleMania XXVII.
-The match ended in a double count-out but The Rock used his power as WrestleMania host to restart the match under no disqualifications and no count-outs.
+The match ended in a double countout but The Rock used his power as WrestleMania host to restart the match under no disqualifications and no count-outs.
 The Miz defeated Cena to retain the WWE Championship after The Rock hit Cena with a Rock Bottom.
 This would lead both Cena and The Rock to challenge each other to a match at WrestleMania XXVIII, which The Rock won.

-After Elimination Chamber, Edge defended the World Heavyweight Championship against Alberto Del Rio at WrestleMania XXVII where Edge retained.
+After Elimination Chamber, Edge and Kelly Kelly teamed up to take on Drew McIntyre and Vickie Guerrero for her job as Smackdown Consultant on the line.
+They defeated Drew McIntyre and Vickie Guerrero thus per stipulation, Theodore Long fired Vickie Guerrero as the Official Consultant of Smackdown.
+Then, it led to Alberto Del Rio attacking Edge after Edge taunting Vickie being fired.
+Later, Edge defeated Drew McIntyre the next night.
+Then, Edge defended the World Heavyweight Championship against Alberto Del Rio at WrestleMania XXVII where Edge retained.
 On the April 11 episode of Raw, Edge retired from professional wrestling due to a legit neck injury and relinquished the World Heavyweight Championship on the April 15 episode of SmackDown, thus retiring as World Heavyweight Champion.
 Edge's best friend Christian would go on to win the vacant title against Del Rio in a ladder match at Extreme Rules.
-That reign would only last 2 days, as on May 3, during the taping for the May 6 edition of SmackDown, Christian lost the title to Randy Orton.
+That reign would only last two days, as on May 3, during the taping for the May 6 episode of SmackDown, Christian lost the title to Randy Orton.

 The 2011 event would be the final Elimination Chamber held during the first brand split, which ended in August.
-However, the brand split was reinstated in July 2016, and the following year's Elimination Chamber event was SmackDown-exclusive.
+However, the brand split was reinstated in July 2016, and the 2017 event was held exclusively for SmackDown.
 Additionally, in April, the promotion ceased using its full name with the "WWE" abbreviation becoming an orphaned initialism.